Our growing timeline

 During the J Street conference (2000+ attendees), Mehra Rimer attended several panels where many representatives of our grantee organizations were keynote speakers and underlined the importance of the civil society’s peace-building community in the current situation.

 In November, Philanthropic Adventures partnered with B8 of Hope for the second time since 2020 around an educational workshop about peace philanthropy.
-Philanthropic Adventures is a Swiss educational platform for young people to find information, inspiration and support to take action for social and environmental issues they care about.
+Philanthropic Adventures is a Swiss educational platform for young people to find information, inspiration, and support to act on social and environmental issues they care about.

 In early October, one of our donors and friends of B8 of Hope joined our B8 of Hope executive director Mehra Rimer and Jean-Marc Liling, our representative in Jerusalem, on a short trip to Jerusalem!
 Seeing the place and the people through the lenses of B8 of Hope was powerful for our friend.
 This is an extract of what she wrote to us :